KILTprotocol/portablegabi-tutorial/src/5_with_chain.md

     accumulator: accPreRevo
   });
-  // Check whether accPostRevo is the latest accumulator on chain. await chain.waitForNextBlock();
+  // Check whether accPostRevo is the latest accumulator on chain. console.log(
-  console.log(
-    "\t Waiting for next block to have the updated accumulator on the chain" );
-  console.log(
     "Latest accumulator === accPostRevo?
 Expected true, received", (await chain.getLatestAccumulator(attester.address)).valueOf() ===